david-wei-01001/CSharp-Unity-to-Google-Vertex-AI/README.md

 - Create a Google Cloud account
 - Go to AIHttpClients.cs/MyRegion
 - Change the PROJECT_ID to your project ID
-- Modify MODEL_ID and QUERY based on your needs (please look at AIHttpClient.cs)
+- Modify MODEL_ID and QUERY based on your needs (please look at AIHttpClients.cs)

 # Acknowledgements And Modifications
 - This repo is extracted from my LLM-Robotics Project.
 The link is provided below: